kyledetella/viewport-state-manager/README.md

 #### currentViewportState
-The default viewport state. _Note:_ This will automatically be set on instantiation, so this step isn't always necessary.
+The default viewport state. _Note:_ This will automatically be set on instantiation if no argument is supplied

 **Type:** _String_
 + default: `''`